UMAprotocol/UMIPs/Collateral Type UMIP template.md

 ## Rationale

-This store fee was chosen as it is approximately equivalent to $400 in line with other collateral currencies.
+This store fee was chosen as it is approximately equivalent to $400 in line with other collateral currencies as determined by **insert how the value of $400 was determined**

 ## Implementation